nobohan/OpenArdenneMap/templates/README.md

 templates/marked_trails$ source bin/activate
 (marked_trails) templates/marked_trails$ python3 main.py
 ```
 This script will produce the raw map file and already compose the templated map file.

 3) Fine-tune the map in Inkscape and export it as pdf or png

+Note: although the labels are in a single object in the final map, it is really hard to manipulate this object in Inkscape due to the size of the svg file.
+A workaround is to comment the adding of the labels layer and to add it manually.
+To do so, use the "import" function of inkscape, put the imported label in a layer (for convenience, eg it allows to freeze all others objects/layer while working on the labels), scale it to 18% and ungroup the layer using the "Extensions > Arrange > Deep ungroup" function.

 ## Components